 At the end of PRA Stage 1, pests and pathways of concern will have been identified and the PRA area defined.
-Relevant information will have been collected and pests identified as candidates for further assess ent, either individually or in association with a pathway.
+Relevant information will have been collected and pests identified as candidates for further assessment, either individually or in association with a pathway.

-Organisms determined not to be pests and pathways not carrying rests and not be further assessed.
+Organisms determined not to be pests and pathways not carrying pests need not be further assessed.
 The decision and rationale should be recorded and communicated, as appropriate.

-Where an organism has been determined to be a pest the process of y commune to PRA Stage 2.
-Where a list of pests has been identified for a pathway, pests may be assessed as a coups when biologically similar, or separately.
+Where an organism has been determined to be a pest the process may continue to PRA Stage 2.
+Where a list of pests has been identified for a pathway, pests may be assessed as groups, where biologically similar, or separately.

-Where the PRA is specifically aimed at determining in the pest should be regulated as a quarantine pest, the process may proceed immediately to the pest categorization star of past rick assessment (PRA Stage 2) of ISPM No. 11 (Pest risk analysis for quarantine pests, including analysis of environmental risks and living modified organisms, 2004).
+Where the PRA is specifically aimed at determining if the pest should be regulated as a quarantine pest, the process may proceed immediately to the pest categorization step of pest risk assessment (PRA Stage 2) of ISPM 11:2004.
 That ISPM is relevant for organisms that appear to meet the following criteria:

-- not present in the PRA are or, if present, of limited distribution and subject to official control or being considered for official control - having the potential to see in try to cants or plant products in the PRA area - having the potential to establish a spread in the PRA area.
+- not present in the PRA area or, if present, of limited distribution and subject to official control or being considered for official control - having the potential to cause injury to plants or plant products in the PRA area - having the potential to establish and spread in the PRA area.

-Where the PRA is specifical, aimed at determining if the pest should be regulated as an RNQP, the process may proceed immediately to the pest stegorization step of pest risk assessment (PRA Stage 2) of ISPM No. 21 (Pest risk analysis for regulated non-quarantine pests).
+Where the PRA is specifically aimed at determining if the pest should be regulated as an RNQP, the process may proceed immediately to the pest categorization step of pest risk assessment (PRA Stage 2) of ISPM 21:2004.
 That ISPM is relevant for organisms that appear to meet the following criteria: